Madele-theron/alx-system_engineering-devops/0x01-shell_permissions/README.md

 - Write a script that changes the owner and the group owner of `_hello` to `vincent` and `staff` respectively.
 16. If only
 - Write a script that changes the owner of the file `hello` to `betty` only if it is owned by the user `guillaume`.
+17. Star Wars
+- Write a script that will play the StarWars IV episode in the terminal.